aws-samples/aws-greengrass-mini-fulfillment/README.md

     - `deploy <config_file>` – deploys a previously provisioned Greengrass Group
     - `clean-all <config_file>` – cleans up the entirety of a Greengrass Group and the locally stored provisioning artifacts.
-- `groups/man_cert_setup.py` – manually creates a Certificate Authority (CA) and server certificate for use locally on each host.
-These protect communication between the Greengrass Core and Greengrass Devices, when not using discovery.
 - `groups/servo_setup.py` – prepares the servo manufacturer's communication library
 for use on a Raspberry Pi with the Raspbian OS.